AztecProtocol/aztec-connect-bridges/specs/bridges/mean/readme.md

 A position needs to be finalised before it can be exited.
 For a position to be ready to be finalised, all its available funds must have been sold for the opposite asset.
 When finalised, the accumulated funds will be returned to the bridge and the user may claim them on L2.

+### Technical details
+This is how we expect the data to be passed to the bridge:
+- `inputAssetA` will represent the token that the user will deposit (for example DAI)
+- `outputAssetA` will represent the token that the user will withdraw (for example ETH)
+- `outputAssetB` will be the same as output `inputAssetA` (to support withdrawing unswapped funds)
+- `auxData` will encode:
+  - The amount of swaps
+  - The swap interval
+  - The wrapper for the "from" token
+  - The wrapper for the "to" token

+#### AuxData
+The `auxData` field is 64bits long:
+- First 24 bits: amount of swaps
+- Next 8 bits: swap interval code (we map the values between 0 and 7 to a swap interval)
+- Next 16 bits: wrapper id for the "from" token
+- Last 16 bits: wrapper id for the "to" token

 ## Please list any edge cases that may restrict the usefulness of the bridge or that the bridge explicitly prevents.